LibrePDF/OpenPDF/README.md

 ### Required Dependencies: ###

+- Java 9 or later is required to use OpenPDF versions up to 1.3.36.
+We will consider the need for more Java 9+ compatible maintenance releases.
-- Java 9 or later is required to use OpenPDF.
-All versions Java 9 to Java OpenJDK 15 have been tested to work.
+- Java 11 or later is required to use OpenPDF versions 1.3.37 and later.
+All versions Java 11 to Java OpenJDK 21 have been tested to work.
+We are working on modernizing the OpenPDF library for Java 11+.

 ### UTF-8 Fonts: ###